 Once the applicant has submitted all the paperwork and received the forex card with the PIN, he/she should change the assigned PIN and check the card balance at an ATM of the issuing bank/financial institution.
 Alternatively, cardholders can check the balance using internet banking if the issuing bank has this facility.

 The forex card can then be used at merchant establishments overseas by simply swiping/dipping the card (based on the type of card availed).
 Since the card is preloaded, the balance will reflect the payments charged to the card instantly.

 Cardholders can keep track of their balance and transactions through methods such as SMS alerts or notifications from the issuing bank/financial institution.

-With the host of benefits and features that it offers, a forex card is the ideal solution for those travelling abroad and looking for a safe and secure payment method.
-Applying for a forex card is a quick and easy process, with a number of banks and financial institutions, as well as large travel agencies offering these cards.
+Applying for a forex card is a quick and easy process, with several banks and financial institutions, as well as large travel agencies offering these cards.

 Based on the card issuer and type of forex card being applied for, there could be other documents that need to be furnished.
 This would depend on the amount being loaded onto the card as well as in case any regulatory changes are made.